Madison Ayson: Club career

-Canberra United

 On November 29, 2024, Australian A-League club Canberra United FC signed Ayson to a one-year contract.
 One day later, she made her A-League debut in a 2–1 loss to the Central Coast Mariners.
 On March 14, 2025, Ayson scored her first A-League goal in a match against Western United FC, but she also later conceded a game-winning own goal that helped Western United beat Canberra 4–3.

-Sydney FC

 Following the expiration of her contract with Canberra, Ayson signed with fellow Australian club Sydney FC in August 2025.
+She tallied her first club goal in Sydney FC's first match of the season, opening the scoring with a header against Melbourne City FC on 31 October.
+On June 16, 2026, Sydney FC announced that Ayson would be departing from the club after one season.

+Ayson spent the A-League offseason back in the United States with her former team, the California Storm.
+She helped the Storm win the Women's Premier Soccer League west region title for the third year in a row.
+In September 2026, Ayson signed a one-year contract with another former club of hers, Canberra United FC.

 International career

 Ayson's family traces back to the Ilocos Sur region of the Philippines, making Ayson eligible to represent the United States or the Philippines internationally.
 She received her first international call-up with the Filipinas on March 26, 2025, ahead of two April friendlies against the United Arab Emirates.